 2. Use your existing customers to generate referrals.

 Ask your best customers to refer people to you.
 After asking for referrals, be sure to send a small gift or thank you.
 Similarly, you can move the needle by providing an incentive—like a gift card, for example—for referrals.
+Just make sure that you follow your State laws when it comes to rewarding referrals.
+Many States place a limit on how much you can send to a customer as compensation for a referral (and in some States you can not provide any financial incentive).
 Beyond providing simple motivation, incentives also create a sense of urgency, invest the agent in the outcome of the referral, and may produce faster results.

 Another way to generate referrals is to connect with partner industries who can refer you to prospects.
 For example, you can incentivize real estate agents, attorneys, car dealerships, mechanics, and other local industries to send referrals your way.

 3. Understand which of your products are competitive.

 An underutilized insurance prospecting tip is to make sure you know which of the insurance products you’re selling are the most competitively priced, so you can effectively prospect potential customers who are a good fit.
 It sounds simple, but when you know which products you are most likely to sell to your target customer, you’ll be able to bind more policies and reach more people—because you know you are sharing with them products they are actually interested in and ones that they will be much more likely to purchase.

 4. Always include insurance prospecting in your sales process.